HomeOfAviSynthPlusEvolution/L-SMASH-Works/AviSynth/README.md

                     After the check, if the closest RAP is identical with the last RAP, do the same as the case M > N and M - N <= T.
                     Otherwise, the decoder tries to get f(M) by decoding frames from the frame which is the closest RAP sequentially.
             + dr (default : false)
-                Try direct rendering from the video decoder if 'dr' is set to true and 'format' is unspecfied.
+                Try direct rendering from the video decoder if 'dr' is set to true and 'format' is unspecified.
                 The output resolution will be aligned to be mod16-width and mod32-height by assuming two vertical 16x16 macroblock.
                 For H.264 streams, in addition, 2 lines could be added because of the optimized chroma MC.
             + fpsnum (default : 0)